What Is The Full Form Of IMF?

-The full form of IMF is international monetary fund and it is an organization of international recognition based in Washington DC comprising of 189 countries working towards international monetary cooperation, establishing financial stability, promoting international trade, promoting employment and economic growth, poverty eradication around the globe.
+The full form of the IMF is an International Monetary Fund.
+It is an organization of international recognition based in Washington DC comprising 189 countries working towards international monetary cooperation, establishing financial stability, promoting international tradeInternational TradeInternational Trade refers to the trading or exchange of goods and or services across international borders. , promoting employment and economic growth, and poverty eradication around the globe.

-It is financed by the World Bank.
+The World Bank finances it.
 It was formed in 1944 at the Bretton woods conference by the vision of Harry Dexter White and John Maynard Keynes and formally came into existence in 1945 with 29 member countries with the aim of reformation of the international payment system.
-It has a vital role in the management of the balance of payment and global financial crisis.
+It has a vital role in the management of the balance of payment and the global financial crisisFinancial CrisisThe term "financial crisis" refers to a situation in which the market's key financial assets experience a sharp decline in market value over a relatively short period of time, or when leading businesses are unable to pay their enormous debt, or when financing institutions face a liquidity crunch and are unable to return money to depositors, all of which cause panic in the capital markets and among investors..

 - The crises in international monetary cooperation caused a requirement for oversight.
 This led to a conclave of 45 countries named as the Bretton Woods conference to propose a framework for international economic cooperation and how to reinstate Europe.

 - It was decided to form the IMF as a global economic body.
-Harry Dexter White an American envisioned IMF to function like a bank ensuring borrowing countries could repay their debts in a timely manner.
+Harry Dexter White, an American, envisioned the IMF function as a bank, ensuring borrowing countries could repay their debts in a timely manner.

-- It was formally formed on 27 December 1945 when the 29 member countries agreed to its articles of agreement.
+- It was formally formed on 27 December 1945 when the 29 member countries agreed to its agreement articles.

 The international monetary fund functions in three main spheres: